 I remember getting the results of my mammogram and ABUS ultrasound and I just balled my eyes out crying.
 I couldn’t believe what was happening to me.
 It felt like I was in some type of sick nightmare that I couldn’t escape from.

 I remember thinking how could this happen at my age?
 I was only 26.
 I had my whole life ahead of me.

-I then had both the breast specialist and mammogram tech telling me to consider a full mastectomy and I told them no for no. They both told me to highly consider it once I hit my 30s (one more year ah) and that most women in my position get mastectomy’s to prevent the cancer from developing and/or returning.
+I then had both the breast specialist and mammogram tech telling me to consider a full mastectomy and I told them no. They both told me to highly consider it once I hit my 30s (one more year ah) and that most women in my position get mastectomy’s to prevent the cancer from developing and/or returning.

 The surgery had to have been the most painful surgery of my life.
 March of 2017.
 They removed each cyst with this long tube device that sounded like a gun everytime they clicked it to remove more tissue.
 The noise still scars me to this day.
 In order to numb me, they had to insert a needle about a foot long in both breasts, talk about painful and just flat out terrifying.

 They ended up inserting titanium metal “clips” as they referred to them once they finished.
 I have 3 in me now.
 Had I known about heavy metal toxicity back then I would’ve refused them immediately.
 I’m extremely allergic to all metals.
 They never tested me prior to insertion and I’m now trying to have them moved 2 years later because I found out I’m highly allergic.

 A few months after this, October of 2017 I then developed vertigo for the first time in my entire life.
 It was AWFUL.
 I couldn’t move out of bed, shower, eat, brush my teeth, nothing for 3 whole weeks.
 I then developed a horrifying upper respiratory infection, ear infection, and sinus infection at the same time.